[Originally published: February 24, 2021. Updated: Oct. 5, 2023.]

 Anticipation of three viruses—SARS-CoV-2, influenza, and respiratory syncytial virus (RSV)—hitting at once in the fall and winter seasons has contributed to fears of a “tripledemic” for the last three years.

-This year, there should be better protection from the updated COVID-19 boosters, approved in September for everyone ages 6 months and older, and new preventive tools for RSV, which can be fatal in vulnerable people (including infants and older adults).
+This year, there should be better protection from the updated COVID vaccines and new preventive tools for RSV, which can be fatal in vulnerable people (including infants and older adults).
 The latter includes two vaccines for people ages 60 and older, treatments for young children that include a monoclonal antibody for infants and toddlers, and a vaccine given to pregnant women to provide antibodies that will then protect their newborn infants from birth to 6 months.

-Dr. Roberts says anyone who gets a newly formulated COVID-19 booster shot in the fall should expect to have ample protection early in the new year—the shots take about three months to reach peak effectiveness.
+Dr. Roberts says anyone who gets a newly formulated COVID vaccine in the fall should expect to have ample protection early in the new year—the shots take about three months to reach peak effectiveness.

-Following the pattern of previous years, Dr. Roberts expects to see the usual winter uptick in COVID-19 cases, but is hoping that with EG.5 being a mild strain, the availability of COVID-19 treatments such as Paxlovid, and the new booster shot, there will be a far less significant rise in COVID-19 hospitalizations than in previous winters.
+Following the pattern of previous years, Dr. Roberts expects to see the usual winter uptick in COVID cases, but is hoping that with EG.5 being a mild strain, the availability of COVID treatments such as Paxlovid, and the new booster shot, there will be a far less significant rise in COVID hospitalizations than in previous winters.